Sophie-Williams/bottomless-block-barrage/README.md

 Bottomless Block Barrage (BBB) aims to be a Panel de Pon clone for the 3ds with new styles / modes of gameplay.
 (Work in progrees)

 ## Roadmap
-As of now the basic engine is almost complete sans a couple of timing issues
+As of now the basic engine is complete, work is now being done implementing the various modes.
+Basic graphics are used now until better ones are found/made.

 Game Modes that will be supported
 * Endless Barrage - Play until you lose.